Yoga Therapy Training

 Take care with balance postures.

-Ask students with poor hearing to put their mats closer to you.
+Ask students with poor hearing to put mats closer to you.

 Heart Problems